highmobility/hm-android-bluetooth-auto-api-explorer/README.md

 # Explore AutoAPIs

-This repository contains a sample app that uses HMKit to connect to a vehicle/emulator via Bluetooth and send some commands like lock doors and turn on lights.
+This is a sample app that shows a possible use case for HMKit.
+We connect to a vehicle/emulator via Bluetooth and send some commands like lock doors and turn on lights.

 ### Dependencies